Constitution and Bylaws

-The name of this organization is THE CONFERENCE ON LATIN AMERICAN HISTORY.
+The name of this organization is THE CONFERENCE ON LATIN AMERICAN HISTORY (hereafter Conference).

-The specific objects of the Conference are to foster and improve the study and teaching of Latin American history, and to encourage diffusion of knowledge about Latin America.
+The specific objectives of the Conference are to foster and improve the study and teaching of Latin American history, and to encourage diffusion of knowledge about Latin America.